wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

+= 1.8.5 =
+* Added Shortcode builder page
+* [cf7db-count] shortcode now supports counting all forms using form="*" or a list of forms using form="form1,form2,form3"
+* Added options to turn on/off capturing form submissions from CF7 and FSCF

 = 1.8.4 =
 * Added cfdb_submit hook.
 See http://cfdbplugin.com/?page_id=377
 * Added delimiter option for [cfdb-value] shortcode, e.g. [cfdb-value delimiter=',']